Dental Support Services

 Online Dental Support Services Programs

-In 2018-2019, 826 schools offered a dental support program of some type.
+In the 2018-2019 academic year, 826 schools offered some type of dental support services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|